Our Lady of Good Aid Cathedral Primary School

 Pupils and parents enjoy learning together at homework club

-As part of our targeted family learning programme, Cathedral learners have the opportunity to attend our Monday homework club and even bring along a parent/carer to join in their learning.
+As part of our targeted family learning programme, Cathedral learners have the opportunity to attend our Monday homework club and bring along a parent/carer to join in their learning.
 The club, which supports learners across the school, provides a warm, quiet space for pupils to complete their homework, have access to any learning resources they need and get expert help from our Attainment Team if they get stuck.
 Of course, there’s juice and a biscuit to stop any rumbling tummies and a cuppa for the grown-ups!

-Many thanks to our amazing Attainment Team, along with Mrs Devaney and Miss Cawley, for supporting Cathedral pupils’ learning beyond the end of the school day.
+Many thanks to our amazing Attainment Team for supporting Cathedral pupils’ learning beyond the end of the school day.

 by Graeme Young